hokincode/whack-a-mole/README.md

    - A color box at the top of the game indicates which key-to-hole mapping context you're in:
      - **Rose (Pink)**, **Blue**, or **Purple**.
 The game will adjust based on the context, so keep an eye out for the color changes!

-4. **Score**:
-   - Each successful whack earns you points.
-Your score is displayed at the top right of the game.

-5. **End Game**:
-   - When the game ends, a game-over screen will appear, showing your final score and giving you the option to **Restart**.

 ## Setup Instructions

 1. **Download or Clone** the game repository to your local machine.